ioying/hicointest/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `fsc2-qt.pro` file.
+Alternatively, install Qt Creator and open the `hicoin-qt.pro` file.

 An executable named `friendshipcoin2-qt` will be built.